KhoslaTech/SuperCRM-mvc/README.md

 * From solution explorer, Open appsettings.json and,
     - Make sure that the connectionString for the SuperCRM database is valid for your machine.
     * For email related features to work, you need to set SMTP credentials in the method `SendVerificationMailAsync` method in the file `Controllers\UserController.cs` of some Gmail account (or any other SMTP service you prefer).
 * [Generate a trial license](https://aspsecuritykit.net/docs/using-the-aspsecuritykit.tools/#generate-trial-key) because step5 contains more than 15 operations allowed by the [default restrictions](https://aspsecuritykit.net/docs/license/#evaluation-restrictions).
-On the other hand, a [trial key](https://ASPSecurityKit.net/docs/license/#trial-key) allows far greater number of operations but is valid for a month.
+A [trial key](https://ASPSecurityKit.net/docs/license/#trial-key) allows far greater number of operations but is valid for a month.
 * In Package Manager Console, execute the following command to create the database:
 ```ps1
 update-database